dafny-lang/dafny/docs/OnlineTutorial/guide.md

 for equality, there is no use of a single equals sign in Dafny expressions.)
 Simple statements must be followed by a semicolon, and whitespace and comments (`//` and `/**/`) are ignored.
-To return a value from a method, the value is assigned to one of the named return values sometime before a return statement.
+To return a value from a method, the value is assigned to one of the named return values sometime before a `return` statement.
 In fact, the return values act very much like local variables, and can be assigned to more than once.
-The input parameters, however, are read only.
-Return statements are used when one wants to return before reaching the end of the body block of the method.
-Return statements can be just the return keyword (where the current value of the out parameters are used), or they can take a list of values to return.
-There are also compound statements, such as if statements.
-If statements do not require parentheses around the boolean condition, and act as one would expect:
+The input parameters, however, are read only. `return` statements are used when one wants to return before reaching the end of the body block of the method.
+Return statements can be just the `return` keyword (where the current value of the out parameters are used), or they can take a list of values to return.
+There are also compound statements, such as `if` statements. `if` statements do not require parentheses around the boolean condition, and act as one would expect:

 ``` {.edit}